Shadow Priest DPS Easy Mode — Shadowlands 9.1.5

 Although certainly not as strong as Soulshape, the Necrolord Covenant ability Fleshcraft can be a great defensive in case of emergencies or even as a pre-pull shield to help out the healers.
 The other benefit is that while channeling this shield you get a 20% damage reduction aura, meaning you can use this to mitigate a big mechanic if DPS is not important.

-With Patch 9.1 the Necrolord covenant got a strong single-target Legendary in the form of Pallid Command.
+With Patch 9.1 the Necrolord Covenant got a strong single-target Legendary in the form of Pallid Command.
 This Legendary does not require any additional playstyle changes, but simply does monstrous single-target damage in group settings.
 The more allies you have attacking targets affected by the Unholy Nova debuff, the more stacks the add it summons gains.
-Typically on anything more than 1 target you will use Shadowflame Prism as normal.
+Note that when using Pallid Command you should drop Mindbender in favor of Void Torrent.
+Typically on anything more than 1 target you will use Shadowflame Prism as normal, unless you specifically want to optimize for single-target.

 Recommended Necrolord Soulbind